adubey7296/Pokemon_Seaborn-Matplotlib/README.md

 Speed: determines which pokemon attacks first each round

 Inspiration: The type of a pokemon cannot be inferred only by it's Attack and Deffence.
 It would be worthy to find which two variables can define the type of a pokemon, if any.
 Two variables can be plotted in a 2D space, and used as an example for machine learning.
 This could mean the creation of a visual example any geeky Machine Learning class would love.

+## Analysis
+###### Bar Chart
+* Task 1: There have been quite a few Pokémon introduced over the series' history.
+How many were introduced in each generation?
+* Task 2: Each Pokémon species has one or two 'types' that play a part in its offensive and defensive capabilities.
+How frequent is each type?
+###### Histogram
+* Task 1: Pokémon have a number of different statistics that describe their combat capabilities.
+Here, create a histogram that depicts the distribution of 'special-defense' values taken
+###### Scales and Transformation
+* Task 1: There are also variables in the dataset that don't have anything to do with the game mechanics, and are just there for flavor.
+Try plotting the distribution of Pokémon heights (given in meters).
+* Task 2: In this task, you should plot the distribution of Pokémon weights (given in kilograms).